jundalisay/sp/content/en/superphysics/principles/chapter-05e.md

 ## Unity Leading to Conservation Leading to Constants

+The active form of Existence uses wave dynamics.
+Chapter 1e explained that the first property of which is conmonality or continuity.

-Since there is no Void within the idea of Existence, one change in a part of Existence will necessarily affect the other parts.
+This manifests as the "No Void" rule of motion.
+This means that a change in one part of Existence will necessarily affect the other parts.

 This is similar to Brownian motion where a change in one particle affects all others next to it, and then those particles affect those next to them.